Arrow keys: QAOP keys

-QAOP had its own variations, as ZXKM or WELP.
+QAOP had its own variations, such as ZXKM or WELP.
 Many BBC Micro games used the keys ZX*? respectively for left, right, up, and down (with "*" being the key above and right of "?", where "@" is on modern UK keyboards).
 In each case, one hand controls left/right, and the other hand controls up/down movement.
 A further variation is used when two players use the keyboard at the same time; for example, Gauntlet uses the combination 1QSD for Player 1, and 8IKL for Player 2.

 ESDX keys

 The ESDX keys (known as the "cursor movement diamond") were used in the WordStar word processor and related applications, in combination with the Control key.

-These keys were also used, and had arrows printed on them, on the TI-99/4(A) computer (1979-1984).
+These keys were also used, and had arrows printed on them on the TI-99/4A computer.

+Car Wars is an example of a 99/4A game that uses ESDX keys.

-Numpad keys
+8426 keys

+The Model F keyboard that came with the original IBM PC didn't have dedicated arrow keys, and instead used the 8426 keys with Num Lock turned off.
+Therefore, this was the scheme used by the earliest DOS games.

-The numpad or number pad keys are used quite often, but is used mostly in driving simulator games.
+The numpad or number pad keys are used quite often, but are used mostly in driving simulator games.
 This is mainly because these games usually have quite a large number of keys needed to control the vehicle properly and the number pad will have plenty of keys for that particular use.
 Another reason this is commonly used is because left-handed players will find this a more comfortable position than the IJKL keys (see above), and the number pad has fewer keys around it, thus it is less likely the player will hit the wrong key by mistake.

 WAXD (including QEZC)

 Another variation is WAXD, using either 4 or 8 keys surrounding the "s" key.
-Eight directional arrows were printed on the keysets of PLATO terminals developed in the 1960s and 70s, and many games (including Empire, Dogfight, and more than a dozen dungeon games such as Avatar) utilize this layout.
+Eight directional arrows were printed on the keysets of PLATO terminals developed in the 1960s and 1970s, and many games (including Empire, Dogfight, and more than a dozen dungeon games such as Avatar) utilize this layout.
 The TUTOR language display editor, character set (bitmap) editor, and line set editor also use these keys on that system and its successors.
 For ballistic targeting, key combinations (e.g. "we", "de", etc.) are used to get angles in multiples of 22.5 degrees.
-In many programs the "s" key is often used to either "select" or "shoot", depending upon the application.
+In many programs, the "s" key is often used to either "select" or "shoot", depending upon the application.

 This layout also appears on the numeric keypads of some keyboards, using 8462 (including 7913).